vykuang/advent-of-code-2022/solutions/day8/README.md

 Now we're looking for the highest *visibility from each tree* instead of from the edges of the forest.
 Visibility is determined by visibility in each of the four cardinal directions, multiplied together.

 - Tree of height 5 can see up to and including another tree of height 5, but not past that.
+- Do not count trees past this first barrier, even if they're higher
+- Trees on the edge naturally have one direction with a score of 0
+  - Their scenic score is automatically zeroed
 - Find the highest vis score for our tree map

 ### Solution two